Shopify/polaris/polaris.shopify.com/content/components/link/index.md

 #### Do

-Use as standalone, identifying icon only
+Use as a standalone, identifying icon only

 ![Shopify admin search search results with an example of the external link icon being used as a decorative element](/images/components/link/external-link-icon-decorative@2x.png)